Barrier States Theory for Safety-Critical Multi-Objective Control: Introduction

 \subsection{Background}

 \IEEEPARstart{C}{ontrol} theory aims to develop mathematical laws or algorithms to derive a controlled dynamical system to a desired behavior while adhering to some performance objectives.
 Control systems often have different types of restrictions that need to be considered for a proper control.
 Those restrictions can be intrinsic or extrinsic to the system.
 In today’s fast growing, interdisciplinary technologies, control engineering has been a central element, from simple decision making problems to terrifically complex autonomous systems.
 Such systems often have diverse complicated restrictions or requirements that need to be simultaneously assured.
 An increasingly vital requirement in such systems is safety, in its various forms.
-Additionally, with the increasing demand for autonomy in various industries, this task is increasingly daunting even in known environments.
+Additionally, with the growing demand for autonomy across industries, this task remains daunting even in known environments.
 Therefore, there is a clear need for provably safe controls.
-Yet, the difficulty in simultaneously satisfying desired performance and safety objectives, even when possible, usually calls for the trade-off between the objectives.
+Yet, the challenge of simultaneously satisfying performance and safety objectives, even when feasible, typically calls for trade-offs between them.